 Why are the St. Mary's photos here and not on the St. Mary Parish web page?

 The St. Mary web page is gone.
 In October when Father Lutz retired, Fr.
-Nguyen was named pastor.
-One of his first acts was to take down the long running St. Mary web page.
-Clicking on "www.stmarygv.org" now takes you to the Corpus/St. Lads web page (https://ccslcolumbus.org/).
+Vincent Nguyen was named pastor.
+One of his first acts was to take down the long running St. Mary web page, removing one of the best channels of communication.
+Clicking on "www.stmarygv.org" now takes you, not to the St. Mary web page, but to the Corpus/St. Lads web page (https://ccslcolumbus.org/).
 A little St. Mary information was added to that page.
 The great St. Mary's 154 year legacy was under attack.

 After the St. Mary web page (www.stmarygv.org) was revamped 14 years ago it had become a up-to-date vehicle for disseminating information to parish members and many others.
 In addition, thousands of photographs memorialized significant events in the life of the parish.
 Even a number of years ago, when Father Lutz was responsible for the three parishes (Corpus Christi, St. Lads, and St. Mary), the web page stood and St. Mary retained it's identity.